simpleshue/misc/docs/running/nutrition.md

 On the race day, it suggests targeting 2 to 4 grams of carbs per kilogram of body weight two to four hours prior to your race. (some also recommended 0.5 gram for per pound, whic his effectively 1 gram per kg).

-Then, 15 minutes before the start, eat either a couple Medjool dates or a gel.
+Then, **5 minutes** before the start, eat either a couple Medjool dates or a gel.
+Note, taking it too early can cause an insulin spike, which makes the running hard!

 Generally, multi-day carb loading isn't necessary for training.
 But long-runs can be a perfect opportunity to practice race-day carb loading to make sure your body is comfortable with the type of food and schedule.